 npm install -g @celo/celocli.
 You can see the package details here.
 Once it is installed, you should be able to access the tool from the terminal by running

 $ celocli help.

 The CLI will connect to the node at http://localhost:8545 by default.
-You can check this by running
+To connect to port 7545 you can run

 $ celocli node:get.